 4. Improves Cholesterol Levels

 Results of a 2009 study showed that stevia extract had “positive and encouraging effects” on overall cholesterol profiles.
-It’s important to note that researchers also found that there were no adverse stevia side effects on the health status of the subjects involved in this stevia study.
-Researchers concluded that stevia extract effectively decreased elevated serum cholesterol levels, including triglycerides and LDL (“bad cholesterol”), while increasing good HDL cholesterol.
+It’s important to note that researchers also found that there were no adverse stevia side effects on the health status of the subjects involved in this study.
+Researchers concluded that the extract effectively decreased elevated serum cholesterol levels, including triglycerides and LDL (“bad cholesterol”), while increasing good HDL cholesterol.
 (18)

 5. Lowers High Blood Pressure

 Certain glycosides in stevia extract have been found to dilate blood vessels and increase sodium excretion, two things that are very helpful to keeping blood pressure at a healthy level.
-Evaluation of two long-term studies (one and two years in length, respectively) gives hope that stevia may be effective in lowering blood pressure in hypertensive patients.
+Evaluation of two long-term studies (one and two years in length, respectively) gives hope that it may be effective in lowering blood pressure in hypertensive patients.
 However, data from shorter studies (one to three months) did not support these findings.
 (20, 21)

-Organic Stevia vs. Non-Organic Stevia
+Organic vs. Non-Organic Stevia

 - Made from organically grown stevia